SoftBank confirms $3.3B acquisition of Fortress Investment Group

 With $15M in funding, Caavo aims to unify all your streaming TV boxes and services

-Japan’s SoftBank has made another acquisition to widen both its business strategy, and its portfolio of investments.
-Today the company announced that it would pay $3.3 billion in cash to acquire the Fortress Investment Group, an asset manager and investor in its own right, with significant holdings in Lyft, ZestFinance, Xapo, Jawbone and other tech companies.
+Japan’s SoftBank has made another acquisition to widen both its business strategy and its portfolio of investments.
+Today the company announced it would pay $3.3 billion in cash to acquire the Fortress Investment Group, an asset manager and investor in its own right, with significant holdings in Lyft, ZestFinance, Xapo, Jawbone and other tech companies.

 This is SoftBank’s second dalliance with Fortress, in a sense.
 Recently, SoftBank committed $100 billion to a new investment endeavor called the Vision Fund (which includes Apple as a $1 billion backer): the Vision Fund is run by Rajeev Misra, who joined from Fortress.